begriffs/randln/README.md

 * Requires scanning through the whole file.

-Future improvement for this method would be to accept a paramter to bookmark every n-th line rather than all lines.
+Future improvement for this method would be to accept a paramter to bookmark every n-th line rather than all lines in order to reduce memory usage.

-### Exponential bookmarks
+### Exponential bookmarks  (-me)

 **Choose all lines with equal probability.** Like the line bookmark technique, but puts the bookmarks at lines 1, 2, 4, 8...